 Table of Contents

-- 3 What to Do if You Have Piercings
+- What to Do if You Have Body Jewelry

-- 4 Are No-Piercing Rules a Violation of Your Rights?
+- Are These Rules a Violation of Your Rights?

 The increasing popularity of body piercings in recent years has compelled a lot of fire departments across the globe to introduce policies against them.
 Here’s a look at what some fire departments have to say about body piercings.